CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

   WINRM       escape          5985   DC               [+] sequel.htb\sql_svc:REGGIE1234ronnie (Pwn3d!)
   ```

 10. Since that worked, let's log into WinRM and see what we can find.
-One option is to use [SharpCollection](https://github.com/Flangvik/SharpCollection)'s `Certify.exe` since we know that this machine is a certified authority.
+We will use [SharpCollection](https://github.com/Flangvik/SharpCollection)'s `Certify.exe` since we know that this machine is a certified authority to check for vulnerable cert templates.

   We first need to transfer the executable into the target.
 We can do that by directly uploading using WinRM: